 We are a team of 130+ high school and college students from over 20 states seeking to empower our communities to vote informed.

 We are led by a national Board of Directors.
-Each state has three regional directors, in charge of managing operations for their respective states and leading teams in charge of research, the website, and social media/outreach.
+Each state has regional directors, in charge of managing operations for their respective states and leading teams in charge of research, the website, and social media/outreach.

 Who we work with